kimtaegyu7439/kimtaegyu7439/README.md

 ✍ Blog & Writing
 -----------------------------------------------
-I also maintain a [PS Blog](https://cobokjang.tistory.com/) The goal of my blog is to help developers or IT enthusiasts find answers to their coding problems.[PS Blog](https://cobokjang.tistory.com/)
+I also maintain a [PS Blog](https://cobokjang.tistory.com/) The goal of my blog is to help developers or IT enthusiasts find answers to their coding problems.

 🔧 Technologies & Tools 🔧
 -----------------------------------------------